Razat94/learnSEO/README.md

 </div>

 <p align="center">
-  All jokes aside, the main point of SEO is to improve your websites visibility, traffic, and rankings.
+  All jokes aside, the main point of SEO is to improve your websites visibility, traffic, and search rankings.
   This guide already assumes you know how to implement it.
-  If you ever feel stuck on trying to optimize your site, follow these guidelines & change your website accordingly.
+  This guide is meant for people who get stuck on trying to optimize a site, and would like to follow good generalized SEO practices to change their websites accordingly.
+  Please note however that even if you somehow complete all of the checklists on this page, it doesn't gurantee users that they will rank first.
+  All it means is that your page has the potential of being listed on a SERP.
   Without further ado...
 </p>